ChrisHIV/teaching/README.md

 * A pet hate: academics leveraging/harnessing things left, right and centre instead of _using_ them [here](https://twitter.com/ChrisWymant/status/1082201811640086528)
 * Really funny jokes about the command line [here](https://twitter.com/ChrisWymant/status/974329420180803584) and [here](https://twitter.com/ChrisWymant/status/950682089313259521)

-Acknowledgement: I wrote the above while funded by ERC Advanced Grant PBDR-339251 and a Li Ka Shing Foundation grant, both awarded to [Christophe Fraser](https://www.bdi.ox.ac.uk/Team/christophe-fraser).
+Acknowledgement: I wrote all the above materials while funded by ERC Advanced Grant PBDR-339251 and a Li Ka Shing Foundation grant, both awarded to [Christophe Fraser](https://www.bdi.ox.ac.uk/Team/christophe-fraser).

 ### Explanatory things that other people wrote that I recommend:
 * Read [this](http://www.amazon.co.uk/The-Elements-Style-William-Strunk/dp/020530902X) if you write in English.
 Read [this](https://www.amazon.co.uk/Politics-English-Language-Penguin-Classics/dp/0141393068) if you write in order to make a point.